sailakshmi17/sk_algo_assist/README.md

 The data scientist should run all the algorithms, compare them with the help of metrics and finally choose a algorithms that suits the dataset.
 This package does all this automatically and gives you the comparision between algorithm in the terms of a specific metric and also time which is another big factor for choosing a algorithm.

+The package also help to give a basic run on a given dataset or to a Machine Learning enthusiast to start off with Machine Learning by offering cleaning of data and making it ready for training with model.
+Documentation on how cleaning is done is given below.

 The package goes hand in hand with the pandas package and sklearn package algorithms and metrics classes.

 Just give us the data in a pandas dataframe object along with the prediction column and sit back.